cdhigh/KindleEar/docs/English/deployment.md

 sudo iptables -F
 ```

+3. If you need inbound email functionality (requiring port 25 to be open), please use docker-compose.

-3. If HTTPS is needed, it is more recommended to use Caddy as the web server, which can automatically request and renew SSL certificates.
+3.1 Using Caddy as the web server is recommended, as it can automatically request and renew SSL certificates.

 ```bash
 mkdir data #for database and logs